pycaret/smith-demo/README.md

-# smith-demo
+# Smith School of Business, Queens University
-Smith School of Business Demo - May 15 2020
+# PyCaret's Demo - May 15, 2020